AfrahSaud36/Twahod/README.md

 - The app employs visually appealing elements, such as rounded rectangles, circles, and color-coded cards, to make the interface engaging and accessible for children.

+## Acknowledgements

+I would like to express my gratitude to the Apple Developer Academy for their support and resources throughout this project.
+Your guidance has been invaluable in bringing تواحُد to life.
+Additionally, special thanks to the autism community and caregivers for their insights and feedback, which have greatly influenced the development of this application.